Asgaros/asgaros-forum/readme.txt

 * Added: "Go back" link on error pages
 * Added: Hungarian translation (thanks to zsebtyson)
 * Changed: Permalink accessible via date instead of icon
-* Updated: English and german translations
+* Updated: English and german translation
 * Performance improvements and code optimizations
 = 1.0.3 =
 * Fixed: Icons not visible in some WordPress themes